manassaloi/manassaloi.github.io/pow.md

   - Better Search: PPOI integration in GoSend.
   - Sharing saved address in GoSend.
   - BIN based vouchers.
-  - A better airport experience.
+  - Improve PPOIs at airports.
   - GoCar Prioritas in Indonesia.

 - **July 2021 - May 2023**